 Peanut Sauce is a similar story to peanut butter.
 The ready-made versions in the supermarket simply don’t come close to making your own.
 Coen got the recipe from his father, who makes the best peanut sauce in the world, and so on a regular basis we add it to our rice and vegetable dishes.

-Making Peanut Butter With a Grinder
+Homemade Peanut Butter, Using a Grinder

 Meanwhile we returned to Huanchaco once more.
 This time we camped at Guesthouse Casa Amelia.
 To our big surprise Paul and Renee, who ran the place, were making their own peanut butter as well and sell it to guests.
 They initially used a blender and learned the hard way you can blow it up if you don’t add oil, and then found a grinder.